blue-sky-r/GMapTool-Helper/README.md

 ##UPDATE
 It has been found that extracts made by [GMapTool](http://www.gmaptool.eu/en/content/linux-version "GMapTool Homepage") have broken internal index therefore searching by state / city / address does not work.
 For this reason I do not recommend using neither GMapTool nor gmt-helper to create garmin extracts.
-The only option is using MapSource.
+The only option for extracting submaps is using MapSource.

 ## Implemented modalities
 gmt-helper implements two basic modalities in single script.
 To simplify usage and minimize script parameters